anksh-singh/Real_Estate_website/README.md

 ![Screenshot (82)](https://user-images.githubusercontent.com/57299163/117441927-b3493d80-af53-11eb-826c-41c2efddc89b.png)

 # Installation Guide
 1) To get this project up and running make sure that Python installed on your computer.
-Now you have to create a VirtualEnvironment by using this command:
+Now you have to create a Virtual Environment by using this command:

 pip install virtualenv